brunobispo/tiny-parallax/README.md

 );
 ```

+This example showcases an imperative approach to animation, where the current time of a video is controlled by the parallax rate.

+## Ranges

-To define the range within the viewport that the frame should animate through, use the range property.
-This setup starts the animation when the element enters the bottom edge of the screen and completes it once the center of the frame aligns with the center of the viewport:
+To specify the range within the viewport in which the frame should animate, utilize the `range` property.
+For instance, the setup below initiates the animation when the element enters the bottom of the screen and concludes it when the center of the frame aligns with the viewport's center:

 ```jsx
 import { Frame, Layer } from "tiny-parallax";